Indokalpa/devTinder/README.md

 - path parameter: part of the URL path itself.
 GET /users/:id.
 Retrieved via ( req.params )

 - There could be multiple route handlers for a route, defined in 2nd, 3rd, 4th,... argument.
 - if we're not doing res.send(), it will wait till timeout happens, then exits.
-It will not go to next handler automatically. use next() to call the next handler.
-Only first one is called if no next() is called.
+It will not go to next handler automatically.
+- use next() to call the next handler.
+ONLY FIRST ONE IS CALLED if no next() is called.

 - app.use("/user", (req, res, next) => {
     // Route handler
+    next();
     res.send("route Handler 1");
-    next();
 },
 (req, res) => {
     res.send("route Handler 2");
 }
 ),
- will give error as TCP connection is closed after response is sent.
+will give error as TCP connection is closed after response is sent. output : route Handler 1   route Handler 2

  - if next() is called at last route handler, then error as no handler to call(it don't exist).

- - app.get("/user", rh1, rh2, [rh3, rh4], rh5);
+ - app.get("/user", rh1, rh2, [rh3, rh4], rh5) or multiple app.get()s

-# Middleware & error handlers
+# Middleware vs Route handlers
+- Middleware : Used to process requests before they reach the final route handler.
+It can modify the request/response objects, perform checks, or run logic.

+- Handles a specific route (URL + method) and sends the final response to the client.